tomshaffner/PiThermalCam/index.md

 There's still a debate about whether the best solution for this is to insulate the duct itself or to insulate the garage door, continuing to lose heat from above into the garage but potentially making the garage a more comfortable space to work in during the winter months.

 In either case though, the camera has already been deeply useful in figuring out what's going on and what to do about it.

+There were other examples of the camera helping find holes or issues in the current insulation.
+What's shown here is already enough, however, to demonstrate the usefulness and efficacy of the MLX90640 for this purpose.

+**Further use thoughts**
+What's not shown here are pictures taken from the outside of the house of heat coming out.
+Some basic testing was done for this, but on the days in question this testing was limited due in part to concerns about water on the device (it was raining), and because the efficacy of those images was limited.
+The device itself worked fine from outside, and in a few cases identified much more clearly which windows are currently leaking much more heat than others, and which windows already seem to be high enough quality to not be an issue.

+From outside however, the distances from the objects being considered become greater, and as a result the problems of having a lower resolution higher viewing angle camera become more apparent.
+This is one area where the 55 Degree viewing angle camera would likely be much better.

+Also, the wifi in this particular house extends only so far from the building itself.
+As such, the method used here of streaming the video over wifi became more and more unstable the further from the building the camera was.
+With a better network connection or a screen attached to the Pi and the video being displayed locally on the screen (rather than via the web server approach) this method would be much easier.
+Pictures of this type will likely be quite useful as well in identifying other areas of heat loss for the house.

+For purposes of this demo however, the above were considered sufficient to showcase the efficacy of the camera for this purpose.

+## Conclusion

+While the MLX90640 will never provide pictures or video of the level of fidelity that some much more expensive professional cameras provide, what's shown here is more than enough to demonstrate the efficacy and usefulness of the camera both for entertainment purposes, as a security camera, and for a thermal evaluation of a house.
+The version of the camera with a narrower viewing angle (55 Degrees instead of 110) would likely be better for the thermal evaluation purpose but be of less value as a security camera.

+Regardless though, it's clear that the market has now reached the point where affordable thermal cameras can be effectively used to evaluate the insulation quality of a house.
+This article, and the accompanying open source library on Github, are provided for others to get started quickly and easily in doing their own work, or to use as a springboard for further development of their own.

+## Further Development

+There are a few next steps for development that have not (to date) been undertaken.
+Pull requests that complete these would be welcome:

+1. Add double-click save option in local version: The web-version of the OpenCV code has been set up to enable saving not only via the 's' key, but also via double-clicking the image itself.
+This would be a particularly useful function on the local OpenCV version as well, as it would enable a touchscreen double-tap picture saving.
+Initial attempts to replicate the approach used in the web version didn't work in the local version, but it would be worth completing these.
+2. Test OpenCV Pip Install: The above approach was used via the manual installation of OpenCV, but this approach is extremely cumbersome.
+Testing of the pip installation approach, both to verify it works and to compare the speed, would be extremely useful.
+If this did work the library would be switched to use it as the default install method, which would be far simpler and faster.
+3. Convert library to pip-installable package: Related to 2), if pip install for all dependencies could be possible, the library could be easily converted to a package that could be hung on PyPI.
+This would enable those would bought the camera to wire it up, install the apt-get dependencies, and then install this library directly from PiPI and be up and running in minutes.
+A few steps would likely be necessary for this in addition to completing number 2 above:
+  - Convert library to package (requirements.txt is already set up with this conversion in mind, once the pip-installed version of OpenCV is verified to work)
+  - Set up scripts that copy icons to desktop and ensure they're executable
+  - Update paths (in config file and icons) to reflect pip installation location
+  - Determine if other methods are necessary for running Matlab, OpenCV local, and OpenCV Web version
+4. Set up security camera mode: The web server version of the library can currently be used as a basic security camera version, but another mode could be added to do this more effectively.
+In particular, the article used to set up the web server version could be mirrored to check and see where movement is occurring in the frame and where the background is remaining unchanged.
+This could also then be set up to raise a warning of some sort when movement is detected.

+Of note on this fourth point, the normal use of the camera indicates some measure of noise that's greater than a typical (non-thermal) camera experiences, so the approach used in the original article on this topic would likely need to be enhanced to allow for greater noise levels without triggering.
+Similarly, the fact that temperatures are shown in a relative way might impact how movement works.
+And finally, temperature fluctuations of the general environment throughout the day would need to be accounted for to avoid beams of sun or the simple onset of a wind or night being viewed as motion.

+## Issue Reporting

+Where issues, problems, or concerns come up, they can be reported in the [Github repository that corresponds to this page](https://github.com/tomshaffner/PiThermalCam).
+Bugs or problems can be entered as [Issues](https://github.com/tomshaffner/PiThermalCam/issues), and general questions or discussion topics can be created in the [Discussions](https://github.com/tomshaffner/PiThermalCam/discussions) section.
+A fast response from the author is not guaranteed, but I will do my best to support/respond as time allows.